Genital electrolysis

 Preparation for genital electrolysis

-Hygiene is of paramount importance and it is recommended that you thoroughly cleanse the area to be treated with Betadine or similar antiseptic shampoo.
-Do this in the shower and avoid taking a bath for at least 48 hours following treatment.
+Hygiene is of paramount importance and it is recommended that you thoroughly cleanse the area to be treated with an antimicrobial body wash, before and after treatment.
+We will be pleased to advise on this and other requirements at your consultation.

-Shave the area 4 days before treatment and use Betadine before and after shaving.
-(This time period ensures that all hairs to be treated will be in the active anagen growth phase)
+Shave the area 4 days before treatment and use the antimicrobial body wash before and after shaving.
+(Shaving ensures that all hairs to be treated will be in the active anagen growth phase)

 Be scrupulous about hygiene, as the genital area hosts many forms of bacteria and is particularly prone to potential infection.